syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-list.md

 {% endhighlight %}

-## Creating a Multilevel List
+## Create a Multilevel List

 You can create a multi-level list by setting the indentation levels.
 By default, the level begins at 0 and increments by 1 for each level.
 A list can be incremented or decremented from levels 0 to 8 as like MS PowerPoint.

-The following code example demonstrates creating a multilevel list.
+The following code example demonstrates how to create a multilevel list.

 {% highlight c# %}
 [C#]